schorlem/capstone_project/README.md

 $ conda env create -f environment.yml
 $ source activate capstone_project
 ```
-The lstm model I am using should be trained on a GPU.
+The LSTM model I am using should be trained on a GPU.
 Otherwise training will be very slow.
-If you don't have a powerfull GPU you can use cloud services like amazon aws or the google cloud platform.
+If you don't have a powerful GPU you can use cloud services like amazon aws or the google cloud platform.
 In the following I will go through the step to set up my project on google cloud.
 The tutorial is based on this excellent blog post: